OatKandanai/outfits-store-web-app/README.md

   npm install -g nodemon
   ```

-## 🔧 Setting Up MongoDB Atlas & Connecting to Backend
-- This project requires a MongoDB Atlas database.
-Follow the steps below to create your cluster and get the connection string.
-  #### Step 1: Go to [MongoDB Atlas](https://www.mongodb.com/atlas) and sign up or log in & Create a Cluster
-  #### Step 2: Create a Database User
-  #### Step 3: Get Connection String
-  #### Step 4: Update the .env File , update the MONGO_URL field

 ## ⚙️ Environment Variables
 Create a .env file in both backend and frontend by copying .env.example and filling in the required values.
 - **Backend (.env)**